fujichaaan/je_point_estimates_rm/README.md

-# je_point_estimates_rm
-This page is for summarizing code and figures for the letter published in the <i>Journal of Epidemiology</i> (Fujii R. 2023).

 # Fujii R. Visualization of relative measures of association: points and error bars with an appropriate axis scale.
 Journal of Epidemiology, 2023 (Submitted).

+This page is for summarizing code and figures for the letter published in the <i>Journal of Epidemiology</i> (Fujii R. 2023).

 (Insert of Image)
 <br>